 Traditional Owners of the Great Barrier Reef

-There are two Indigenous groups in Australia.
-Aboriginal peoples and Torres Strait Islander people.
+There are two Indigenous groups in Australia: Aboriginal people and Torres Strait Islander people.
 More than 70 Aboriginal and Torres Strait Islander Traditional Owner groups have long, continuing relationships with the Great Barrier Reef region and its natural resources.

-The groups with connections to the Great Barrier Reef Marine Park region are situated along the Queensland coast from the Torres Strait Islands in the north to near Bundaberg in the south.
+The groups with connections to the Great Barrier Reef region are situated along the Queensland coast from the Torres Strait Islands in the north to near Bundaberg in the south.

 Aboriginal people are the first Australians and are widely recognised as the oldest civilisation in the world.
 Archaeological evidence of their presence across the continent dates back many thousands of years before the European colonisation of Australia in 1788.

 As hunter-gatherers, Aboriginal people relied on plants, animals and the environment for their survival, giving them a well-developed knowledge about the natural world.

 Torres Strait Islander people are sea-faring people related to the Melanesians of the south-west Pacific.
 While some have moved south to the mainland, their homelands lie in the Torres Strait, which is located between the tip of Cape York Peninsula and Papua New Guinea.
 The Great Barrier Reef also begins in the Torres Strait, north-east of Murray Island (Mer).